Donate Sponsor

 Keep your cat safe in cold weather with our expert guide

 How can I make sure my cat is safe outside in the cold?
-Our top tips

-• Always make sure your cat comes inside at night, locking the cat flap once they are inside.
-Provide them with warm, comfortable and safe places to sleep
+• make sure your cat comes in at night.
+Offer them warm, comfortable and safe places to sleep inside the house so they’re not outside in the cold

 Find out more about keeping your cat safe outside

-You can do your part to keep a cat warm in winter.
 Our video has a range of tips for keeping cats safe and warm in the winter months, including providing outdoor shelter and checks around the home.

-The danger of antifreeze for cats
+What is the danger of antifreeze for cats?

 • aim to use screen wash or de-icer sprays that do not contain ethylene glycol